 If you want to borrow more capital without affecting your current mortgage, or you are not outside of your initial rate period and thus would be subject to early repayment charges, a second charge loan may provide the solution you are looking for.

-This specialist lender also provides a helping hand to those landlords who have a few minor blips on their credit profile, more on this below.
+We work with a number of specialist second charge loan lenders, who will also provide a helping hand to those landlords who have a few minor blips on their credit profile, more on this below.

 The benefits of a second charge loan

-Some second charge loans are more flexible in their underwriting; allowing you to raise the capital required despite the changes, which is true with this lender.
+Some second charge loans are more flexible in the underwriting process, allowing you to raise the capital required despite the changes.

-Second charge loans are available to HMO landlords too
+Second charge loans are available to a wide variety of landlords

-A second charge loan solution for first time landlords
+A second charge loan solution for inexperienced landlords

-New landlords starting out a career in property investment often find themselves unable raise capital due to their relatively limited time as a buy to let owner.
+Relatively new landlords in the early stages of a career in property investment often find themselves unable to raise capital due to their relatively limited time as a buy to let owner.